-Define whether you’re a generalist or a specialist
+Define information whether you’re a generalist or a specialist

 Generalist VC firms don’t specialize in a particular industry or technology.
 Their counterpart, specialist VC firms, are marked by their dedication to only investing in a specific industry or technology.
 Traditionally, LPs have invested in generalist funds because they offer flexibility and diversification; for example, if a certain sector is not performing well, then a generalist fund has the mandate to change its focus looking for the highest potential companies.
 As the VC market has become larger, more specialist firms – those for example targeting a specific geography, industry, or technology – have emerged.
 If LPs believe these specialist firms have a distinct advantage sourcing, evaluating, and accessing companies that fall into the specialized mandate, then there may be a spot in an LP’s portfolio.

-Amongst the VCs presenting at Coolwater’s demo day, there were a mix of both.
+Amongst the potential VCs presenting at Coolwater’s demo day, there were a mix of both.

 Generalist fund managers were mainly judged on the following:

 - Track record.
-Include a detailed overview of past performance for companies you’ve invested in.
+Include a detailed explanation of past performance for companies you’ve invested in.

 - Case studies.
-Bring your track record to life with real-life stories about the companies you’ve worked with.
+Bring your track record to life with real-life stories and information about the companies you’ve worked with.

 - “Edge”.
 State what makes you stand out, and demonstrate how your “edge” gets you and your fund managers the ability to gain access to early-stage startups.